muchcreative/Single-Stock-EDA-Example/1. Standardization Vs Normalization/README.md

 Taken from [GeeksForGeeks: Normalization Vs Standardization](https://www.geeksforgeeks.org/normalization-vs-standardization]).
 Stock data is non-stationary time series data meaning their "means, variances, and covariances that change over time.
 Non-stationary behaviors can be trends, cycles, random walks, or combinations of the three."
 Further explanation of non-stationarity can be found [here](https://www.investopedia.com/articles/trading/07/stationary.asp#:~:text=Non%2DStationary%20Processes-,Non%2DStationary%20Time%20Series%20Data,or%20combinations%20of%20the%20three).

+Assumptions will be , not completely a random walk and creatine algorithsm to help trade the stock market are multivariate models with univariate ideas being impractical in real-life.

 Deterministic Trend

 **Standardization:**